Damiana

 • Soothing relaxation that eases muscle tension and quiets mental chatter

-• Subtle mood lift with feelings of contentment
+• Subtle mood lift with feelings of warmth and contentment

 • Mental clarity without drowsiness or brain fog